Llyn Cwellyn

 Llyn Cwellyn (Llyn Quellyn in some antiquated texts) is a reservoir in North Wales which supplies drinking water to parts of Gwynedd and Anglesey.
 It lies on Afon Gwyrfai in Nant y Betws between Moel Eilio and Mynydd Mawr in the northern part of Snowdonia National Park.
 It has an area of 215 acre, and is over 120 ft deep.
 It is considered relatively oligotrophic.
 At the southern end is the small village of Rhyd Ddu.

 Although it is now dammed at the northern end - below the Castell Cidwm ridge, near the village of Betws Garmon - this has not substantially increased the size of the natural glacial moraine lake that has existed since the last ice age.
 The lake is very deep and is one of the few lakes in Wales to support a natural population of Arctic char.
 The lake is also home to brown trout and there are otters that are regularly seen at the Castell Cidwm end.
 The lake has shared ownership between Lawrence Jones (businessman), owner of the Castell Cidwm estate at the northern end, and Welsh water, who own the right-hand side which supplies the weir.
 The lake was originally owned by the Marquis of Anglesey who used the Castell Cidwm country house as his hunting lodge.

 The A4085 runs past the lake; however, there are no lay-bys for picnics and the east side is now considered a Nature Reserve, and fishing is not permitted in the tree-lined area beside the road all the way down to Castell Cidwm.
 Fishing permits can be purchased for Cwellyn and fly fishing anglers can expect to catch wild brown trout here, which are abundant and often found along the shoreline which has easy wading.
 Char and salmon can also be caught, usually from the boats available for hire from the Cwellyn hotel.
 This lake is particularly dangerous when paddle boarding, wild swimming or kayaking in bad weather, as fast winds come down off Snowdon and through the valley, making it hard to travel back up the lake.
 This lake is a reservoir and electric engines only are permitted; electric engines with 50lb thrust are quite adequate to get around the lake, even in windy conditions.

-On the far side of the lake the land was planted as a commercial soft-wood forest and is now owned by Natural Resources Wales; however, logging has been stopped to prevent the water in the lake being polluted by silt generated by logging activities.
+On the far side of the lake the land was planted as a commercial soft-wood forest and is now owned by Natural Resources Wales; trees are blowing over and NRW are planning a harvesting operation to remove them, working with Dwr Cymru and species experts.